mgedmin/imgdiff/README.txt

 ---------------

 .. figure:: example1.png
-   :alt: example output #1
+   :alt: example #1

 Here the images are wide and short, so imgdiff decided to put them one above the other.

 .. figure:: example2.png
-   :alt: example output #2
+   :alt: example #2

 A similar example, with ``--highlight`` enabled.
 You can see that it doesn't always work very well, although it can produce nice results in simpler cases:

 .. figure:: example3.png
-   :alt: example output #3
+   :alt: example #3

 Support and Development